-My morning ritual consists just of practising moves.
+My morning ritual consists just of practicing moves.
 These are quick and dirty run-throughs of techniques that have to be sharp and must be committed to my muscle memory.
-I decided the evening before what I would practise.
+I decide the evening before what I would practise.
 All props are there so I can start without hesitation.
+See my article on bag organizers for a practical solution to that.

 I go through the moves in rapid succession, without overthinking them.
 It is only a repetition practise and not about learning something new.
-I aim at going through the moves 20–30 times.
+I aim at going through the moves 20 to 30 times.
 The whole procedure lasts about half an hour.
 That’s it.

 After only a short time, you will notice a significant change.
 The important thing is to get this down as a daily habit.
 Once it is a habit, you won’t see the time spent on these moves.
 Each session is short-time-practising.

 You will notice a difference in performance.
-After a while, you will have committed the techniques to muscle memory and can execute them techniques without thinking.
+After a while, you will have committed the techniques to muscle memory and can execute the techniques without thinking.

 And that is necessary for a relaxed and flawless performance.